dagger/dagger/sdk/java/README.md

 ./mvnw package -Ddaggerengine.version=0.8.1
 ```

+> **Warning**
+> If the targeted version mismatches the actual CLI version, the code generation will fail

-By setting the variable to the special `local` value, it is possible to query a dagger CLI to
+By setting the variable to the special `local` value (or the alias `devel`), it is possible to query
-generate the API schema.
+a dagger CLI to generate the API schema.

 It is also possible to specify the Dagger CLI binary to use to generate the schema...

 Either by setting the `_EXPERIMENTAL_DAGGER_CLI_BIN` environment variable